CUBRID/cubrid-testtools/CTP/README.md

 - **SQL**
  - Prepare
  	* Install CUBRID and make sure your environment variable of ``CUBRID`` is set correctly
- 	* Check out scenarios from [cubrid-testcases](https://github.com/CUBRID/cubrid-testcases) project or prepare your own test cases for testing
+ 	* Check out the scenarios from [cubrid-testcases](https://github.com/CUBRID/cubrid-testcases) project or prepare your own test cases for testing
  	* Check out CTP and update the value of ``scenario`` parameter within ``CTP/conf/sql.conf`` to point to the path of your scenarios.
 For the current existing ``SQL`` test, you need to make sure the parameters `` java_stored_procedure=yes``, ``test_mode=yes`` and ``ha_mode=yes`` are configured
  	* **Example** ``sql.conf`` for scenario, data file and some important parameters changes
  	*